microsoft/vso-extension-tools/README.md

 # Visual Studio Online Extension Tool
-This utility packs and publishes extensions for Visual Studio Online.
+This utility packs and publishes extensions for Visual Studio Online, as well as performs applicable upgrades to existing extensions.

 # Usage
 ## Tooling